clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 Congratulations!

-You have now created a fully functional LAMP server along with a WordPress- ready database using |CL|.
+You have now created a fully functional LAMP server along with a WordPress-ready database using |CL|.

 Go to :ref:`Create a Clear Linux WordPress server <wp-install>` to complete the setup.